 The Academy continues to work toward including the concepts from the Nutrition Care Process and Terminology (NCPT) in electronic health records (EHRs) in two important ways:

-Incorporation of NCPT into standardized informatics languages and language systems
+- Incorporation of NCPT into standardized terminologies and terminology systems

 Resources from the Academy can help develop and maintain use of the NCP and Terminology in electronic health records.

 Standardized Medical Terminologies

 The Academy continues working with Health Level Seven International (HL7) Electronic Health Record Workgroup to develop a specific Electronic Nutrition Care Process Record System (ENCPRS)-Functional Profile that identifies the functions of dietetics and nutrition practice that should be contained in an EHR system.
 The ENCPRS-Functional Profile was created to align with the HL7 International EHR System Functional Model (EHR-S FM) that provides a standard description and common understanding of functions for health care settings.
 To date, HL7 has developed or is developing profiles for areas such as child health, emergency care, long-term care, behavioral health, and vital statistic reporting.
 The ENCPRS-Functional Profile was successfully balloted at HL7 in January 2011, revised and re-approved in September 2018.
 The ENCPRS is now officially designated a Standard for Trial Use (STU), in the universal realm (international reach), a testing phase, with plans for balloting at HL7 as a Normative Standard.
 The Academy has also funded the C-CDA R2.1 Nutrition Transitions of Care Implementation Guide, an HL7 standard that identifies what nutrition data should be included in an EHR in any Transitions of Care setting.
 Transitions of Care settings include Home Health Agencies, Inpatient Rehabilitation Facilities, Long-Term Care Hospitals, and Skilled Nursing Facilities.